mailgun/documentation/source/faqs.rst

 By default we give you one shared IP address.
 If you would like a dedicated IP address, simply click on the "Add Dedicated IP" button in the **IP Management** section of the Control Panel.
 You will need to add a credit card to your account first, though, if you have not already done so.
 If you want multiple IPs, you can `contact our Support Team <https://app.mailgun.com/app/support>`_.

-You can create multiple domains in the Control Panel or through the :ref:`Domains API <api-domains>`(limit of 5 for free accounts and 1,000 for paid accounts).
+You can create up to 1,000 domains on a paid plan in the Control Panel or through the :ref:`Domains API <api-domains>`(Free accounts do not include the ability to create a custom domain).

 Do I need a dedicated IP address?
 **************************************************************************************************************